tgcabuang/Guardian-Vision/README.md

 Trained model weights (`.pth` and `.pt`) are **not included** in this repository.

-After training the models using the scripts in the `builder and trainer/` directory, place the generated weight files in the backend directory before running the application.
+After training the models using the scripts in the `builder and trainer/` directory, place the generated weight files in the `backend/assets` directory before running the application.

 Required model files include, but are not limited to: